IT21284502/tvOS/readme.md

 The goal is to provide a clean, understandable foundation that can be extended into a more complex media application.

 ---

-## How to Run the Project

-1. Open the project in Xcode (version compatible with tvOS target).
-2. Select the Apple TV simulator or a physical device.
-3. Build and run the project.
-4. Use the remote (or arrow keys) to navigate and control playback.

----